accept-project/accept-api/README.md

 	-If success the following message should be prompted: “Successfully installed 'NuGetPowerTools 0.29'.”.

 3. Within the package manager console Tab, type the following command: “Enable-PackageRestore”.
-	-The following messages should be prompt:
+	-	The following messages should be prompt:
-	-“Enabled package restore for AcceptFramework”.
+	-	“Enabled package restore for AcceptFramework”.
-	-“Enabled package restore for AcceptApi”.
+	-	“Enabled package restore for AcceptApi”.

 Note: If the command “Enable-PackageRestore” fails, a "Restore" button link for package download is also available next to the Package Manager (PM) Console.

-- Now that all packages are downloaded lets manually add some of the recently downloaded dependencies since they are not 	automatically referenced within the solution.
+-Now that all packages are downloaded lets manually add some of the recently downloaded dependencies since they are not 	automatically referenced within the solution.

 4. Within the Solution Explorer find the “AcceptFramework” project and right click References, then click “Add Reference…”.

 On the dialog let’s click brows, find the packages main folder and add the following .DLL files: